Infographic: How to find travel insurance on finder.com.au

 When won't I be covered?

-You miss your flight due to events that could have been reasonably avoided eg left your bag at the hotel or got caught in traffic.
+You miss your flight due to events that could have been reasonably avoided, for example, if you left your bag at the hotel or got caught in traffic

 Who are you travelling with?
 Need a family policy with free child cover or that will also cover your spouse?